Hop (networking)

-In wired computer networking, including the Internet, a hop occurs when a packet is passed from one network segment to the next.
+In wired computer networking a hop occurs when a packet is passed from one network segment to the next.
 Data packets pass through routers as they travel between source and destination.
 The hop count refers to the number of network devices through which data passes from source to destination (depending on routing protocol, this may include the source/destination, that is, the first hop is counted as hop 0 or hop 1).

 Since store and forward and other latencies are incurred through each hop, a large number of hops between source and destination implies lower real-time performance.

 Hop count

 In wired networks, the hop count refers to the number of networks or network devices through which data passes between source and destination (depending on routing protocol, this may include the source/destination, that is, the first hop is counted as hop 0 or hop 1).
 Thus, hop count is a rough measure of distance between two hosts.
 For a routing protocol using 1-origin hop counts (such as RIP), a hop count of n means that n networks separate the source host from the destination host.
 Other protocols such as DHCP use the term "hop" to refer to the number of times a message has been forwarded.

 On a layer 3 network such as Internet Protocol (IP), each router along the data path constitutes a hop.
 By itself, this metric is, however, not useful for determining the optimum network path, as it does not take into consideration the speed, load, reliability, or latency of any particular hop, but merely the total count.
 Nevertheless, some routing protocols, such as Routing Information Protocol (RIP), use hop count as their sole metric.

 Each time a router receives a packet, it modifies the packet, decrementing the time to live (TTL).
 The router discards any packets received with a zero TTL value.
 This prevents packets from endlessly bouncing around the network in the event of routing errors.
 Routers are capable of managing hop counts, but other types of network devices (e.g. Ethernet hubs and bridges) are not.